mlouis9/xs-interface/docs/html/_sources/Manual/controldeck.rst.txt

 This is the main file that controls the flow of data and the corresponding output formatting.

-A list of all the input cards within this file is descirbed in the table below.
+A list of all the input cards within this file is provided in the table below.
-Description on the format, comments, and magic capabilities is provided in :ref:`gen_comments`.

 ===================== ===================================================================
 Set what?
 Description